-· · · · · · · · · · · · · · · · · · · Which stakeholders are affected?
+· · Which stakeholders are affected?
 Management Approach The data was primarily based from VITA's Iloilo and Davao feed mill plants as well as from the Luzon feed mill plant being operated by VITA's business partner in so far as diesel consumption in its forklift equipment is concerned.
-For the electricity consumption, the data presented is for VITA's office in Luzon, office and feed mill plants in Visayas and Mindanao. communities where VITA operates.
+For the electricity consumption, the data presented is for VITA's office in Luzon, office and feed mill plants in communities where VITA operates.
 To manage its environmental impacts, VITA conducts regular preventive maintenance of equipment.
-In 2021, it replaced its auto-bagger and mixer and re-designed the production planning in its Davao feed mill plant in order to improve efficiency and align its production planning with the new equipment.
+In 2021, it replaced its auto-bagger and mixer and re-designed the production planning in its Davao feed mill plant in order to improve efficiency and align its production planning with the new

 The impact is on the environment and the supply chain as the use of these different energy sources result in emissions and wastes that could be harmful to the environment, especially since VITA does not, for now, use renewable sources of energy.

-To further improve its efficiencies and reduce its environmental impact, VITA ha also an ongoing Solar Energy Project in it Iloilo feed mill plant, which is targeted to be completed in 2022.
-Once the same i completed, it plans to continue thi project in its Davao feed mill plant.
-What are the Risk/s Identified?
-Vivant Corporation, the parent compan Climate change brought about by increase in air emissions and pollutions.
-Shortage or scarcity of non- renewable sources of energy.
-Legal and reputational risks are seen should VITA's GHG emissions and air pollution contribution increase significantly or when the same went beyond the thresholds provided by the government. of Corenergy, Inc., is looking at VITA' different facilities like the breeder farm aiming to help VITA in making its facilitie more energy efficient.
-Corenergy is VITA' electricity provider in its Luzon office.
-What are the Opportunity/ies Identified?
+Climate change brought about by increase in air emissions and pollutions.

+Shortage or scarcity of nonrenewable sources of energy.

+Legal and reputational risks are seen should VITA's GHG emissions and air pollution contribution increase significantly or when the same went beyond the thresholds provided by the government.

 The ongoing Solar Energy Project in the Iloilo feed mill plant gives VITA the opportunity to have a more efficient and more environment friendly operations.
+To further improve its efficiencies and reduce its environmental impact, VITA has also an ongoing Solar Energy Project in its lloilo feed mill plant, which is targeted to be completed in 2022.
+Once the same is completed, it plans to continue this project in its Davao feed mill plant.

+Vivant Corporation, the parent company of Corenergy, Inc., is looking at VITA's different facilities like the breeder farms aiming to help VITA in making its facilities more energy efficient.
+Corenergy is VITA's electricity provider in its Luzon office.